astronomer/airflow-guides/guides/astro-cli.md

 ---
-title: "Debugging DAGs with the Astronomer CLI"
+title: "A Guide to the Astronomer CLI"
 description: "Get your DAGs to run locally"
 date: 2018-07-17T00:00:00.000Z
 slug: "astro-cli"